plausible/docs/docs/top-referrers.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

 Your "**Top Sources**" report shows which referral sources are driving traffic to your website.
-Click on the "details" button to see the visitors coming from "**Direct / None**" and also get extra insights such as visit duration by referral source.
+Click on the "**Details**" button to get extra insights such as visit duration by referral source.
 Click on any referral source to filter the dashboard by it.

 The Top Sources report also includes all the traffic tagged with UTM tags such as `utm_source`, `utm_medium` and `utm_campaign`.
 You can use UTM tags to understand which marketing and promotional activities are working well and are driving traffic.